SiamVGG: Visual Tracking using Deeper Siamese Networks: Experiments

 The VOT2015 dataset consists of 60 sequences.
 The performance is evaluated in terms of accuracy (average overlap while tracking successfully) and robustness (failure times).
 The overall performance is measured using an expected average overlap (EAO) which takes account of both accuracy and robustness quantitatively.

 We compare our tracker with top 10 trackers recorded in the VOT2015 presentation (remove MDNet from the record because it's trained with data generated from OTB's sequences).
-Also, we compare our tracker with other previous methods based on the Siamese networks (if their results are reported).
-The result in Table~\ref{table:vot2015} shows that SiamVGG is able to rank \textit{1st} in EAO with 17\% enhancement compared to the DeepSRDCF (note that it cannot run at real-time speed).
-Although our tracker is slower than SiamRPN, our performance is relatively higher than it.
+Also, we compare our tracker with other previous methods based on the Siamese Networks (if their results are reported).
+The result in Table~\ref{table:vot2015} shows that SiamVGG is able to rank \textit{1st} in EAO with 17\% enhancement compared to the DeepSRDCF which cannot run at real-time speed.
+Although our tracker is slower than SiamRPN, our method's EAO is relatively higher.